-- i. take any necessary early action to protect people and property, once facts are established - ii. fully investigate the facts and circumstances of any matter reported to us - iii. take a proportionate response and seek always to resolve cases at the lowest level of intervention, but escalate to more formal action where appropriate - iv. use any of the tools and powers available to us, according to our best professional judgment - v. take into account when a victim or a perpetrator is a vulnerable person - vi. refer suitable cases to the Broxtowe Mediation Service with the consent of one or more of the parties involved
+- i. fully investigate all the facts and circumstances of any matter reported to us - ii. act impartially in relation to evidence provided by both complainants and perpetrators - iii. take any necessary early action to protect people and property, once facts are established - iv. respond in a proportionate manner and seek always to resolve cases at the lowest level of intervention, but escalate to more formal action where appropriate - v. use any of the tools and powers available to us, according to our best professional judgment - vi. take into account when a victim or a perpetrator is a vulnerable person